ibiza240/MTGAHelper-Windows-Client/README.md

 **Nothing happens when I run the MTGAHelper Tracker**

 1- The server might be unresponsive.
 Try to go on https://mtgahelper.com and if the site cannot load, the tracker won't be able to start.
-You can report this downtime on the Discord server.
+You can report this downtime on [Discord](https://discord.gg/GTd3RMd).

 2- Maybe the program is not able to find the .NET Core 3.0 framework described above.
 Check in your installed applications if you have this installed: